juhahinkula/juhahinkula.github.io/_posts/2016-12-05-reactsecurity.markdown

 ---
 We will now secure our [Spring Boot + React.js application](https://github.com/juhahinkula/SpringReactWebpack.git) by using Spring security.
 Follow the steps from [older post](/2016-07-31-crudboot-security) to include user entity and Spring Security.

 Spring security configuration class will allow access to public folder because our bundled bundle.js file is there.
 All other endpoints needs authentication.
-Csrf is not covered here therefoe it is disabled.
+Csrf is not covered here therefore it is disabled.

 {% highlight java %}
   @Override